Meromorphic Convexity on Complex Manifolds: Oka--Weil-type theorems on non-Stein manifolds

 is a meromorphic map on $X$ which is a proper holomorphic map into $\mathbb{D}^{N+n}\subset\mathbb{C}^{N+n}$ when restricted to the set

 and has the additional property that its differential has full rank near $z_0$.
 This process will terminate after finitely many iterations, in view of compactness of $K$.
-This means that, after appending finitely many functions, $\Phi$ can be made into an immersion on $K$.
-Similarly, if $z',z''\in K$ are points such that $\Phi(z')=\Phi(z'')$, we invoke (iii)$'$ to find $g\in\mathscr{M}(X)\cap\mathscr{O}(K)$ with $g(z')\neq g(z'')$.
-We likewise rescale and append $g$ to the map $\Phi$ in order to obtain a meromorphic map with all the same properties as before but additionally attains distinct values at $z'$ and $z''$.
-Compactness of the set $\{(z,w)\in K\times K:\Phi(z)=\Phi(w)\}$ also ensures this process will also terminate after finitely any steps.
-This shows that $\Phi$ can be made into an embedding on $K$, and hence in a neighborhood $V$ of $K$.
-By appending yet more meromorphic functions if necessary (repeating the same argument at the beginning of the proof, this time to the topological boundary of $V$), we can assume that $\Pi\subset\subset V$, as well.
+This means that, after adding finitely many functions, $\Psi$ can be made into an immersion on $K$.
+Similarly, if $z',z''\in K$ are points such that $\Psi(z')=\Psi(z'')$, we invoke (c)$'$ to find $g\in\mathscr{M}(X)\cap\mathscr{O}(K)$ with $g(z')\neq g(z'')$.
+We likewise rescale and add $g$ to the map $\Psi$ in order to obtain a meromorphic map with all the same properties as before but additionally attains distinct values near $z'$ and $z''$.
+Compactness of the set $\{(z,w)\in K\times K:\Psi(z)=\Psi(w)\}$ also ensures this process will terminate after finitely many steps.
+This shows that $\Psi$ can be made into an embedding on $K$, and hence in a neighborhood $V$ of $K$.
+By adding yet more meromorphic functions if necessary (repeating the same argument at the beginning of the proof, this time to the topological boundary of $V$), we can assume that $\Pi\subset\subset V$, as well.
 This proves the claim.

-The map $\Phi$ thus embeds $\Pi$ onto a complex complex subvariety of the unit polydisc $\mathbb{D}^N\subset\mathbb{C}^N$, and hence there exists a $h\in\mathscr{O}(\Phi(\Pi))$ such that $h\circ\Phi=f$.
-In view of the Oka--Cartan extension theorem~(see, e.g.,~\cite[Corollary 2.6.3]{Fo2017};~\cite{Se53}), we extend $f$ to a function $F\in\mathscr{O}(\mathbb{D}^N)$.
-Expanding $F$ into a power series and precomposing its Taylor polynomials by $\Phi$ gives a sequence of meromorphic functions converging to $f$ uniformly on $K$. \end{proof}
+The map $\Psi$ thus embeds $\Pi$ onto a complex complex subvariety of the unit polydisc $\mathbb{D}^N\subset\mathbb{C}^N$, and hence there exists a $h\in\mathscr{O}(\Psi(\Pi))$ such that $h\circ\Psi=\varphi$.
+In view of the Oka--Cartan extension theorem~(see, e.g.,~\cite[Corollary 2.6.3]{Fo2017};~\cite{Se53}), we extend $h$ to a function $H\in\mathscr{O}(\mathbb{D}^N)$.
+Expanding $H$ into a power series and precomposing its Taylor polynomials by $\Psi$ gives a sequence of meromorphic functions converging to $\varphi$ uniformly on $K$. \end{proof}